sparkflows/sparkflows-docs/docs/tutorials/end-to-end/price-elasticity/data-modelling.rst

 Saving Data to CSV
 ---------------------

 We use the ``Save CSV`` to save the dataset to the HDFS as a CSV file.
 An important option is the Save Mode, which tells the processor what to do if a file with the same name already exists in the specified location.
 This is especially important when a workflow is expected to be executed multiple times and for version control.
-In this case the workflow has been executed in the past and we do not want the saved file to be overwritten, so we use the ErrorIfExists save mode to intentionally error out the workflow when it reaches this stage.
+In this case the workflow will be executing the ``Save CSV`` processor multiple times and we want to collect the results in a single file, so we use the Append option.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^